Archive | Spirituality RSS feed for this section

 Belur Math

 Located on the other side of the Ganges exactly opposite to Dakshineswar, this is the HQ of the Ramkrishna Mission.
 It also houses the Samadhi Mandir of Ramkrishna, Sarada Ma, Swami Vivekananda and others.
 A beautiful museum in the complex highlights the life of Ramkrishna and is a must visit.
 A well maintained, well laid out complex you can easily spend a few hours at Belur Math.
 For the Bhog Prasad, first collect a lunch coupon.
 Do this at the designated office before lunch.
 Lunch typically starts around 11:30 AM.
 The coupon itself is free.
 Visitors are welcome to donate any amount they wish at the office when they collect it.
-The meal is a delicious offering served to many devotees in a community setting
+The meal is a delicious offering served to many devotees in a community setting.

 To finish your circuit there are 2 more places that you must visit and these are linked with Swami Vivekananda.